david-rojo/cloudApps-node-books/README.md

 ![MONGODB BOOKS](doc/img/mongodb-users.png)

-**If you have the application running and you stop and start it, all existing data in database are overwriiten by previously described data**, providing in each application start a clean environmment.
+**If you have the application running and you stop and start it, all existing data in database are overwritten by previously described data**, providing in each application start a clean environmment.

 ## Testing